Zeckmathederg/libtypewriter/README.md

 Read libtypewriter.c and the comment at the end to understand the function more.

-To compile the program, use `gcc -I(includepath)/libtypewriter.h -ltypewriter` coming before all your arguments and source files.
+To compile the program, use `gcc -I(includepath) -ltypewriter` coming before all your arguments and source files.